firecmsco/firecms/README.md

 * `filter`: When the dialog for selecting the value of this reference, should a filter be applied to the possible entities.

+* `previewProperties`: List of properties rendered as this reference preview.
+        Defaults to first 3.

 * `validation`: Rules for validating this property
   * `required`: Should this field be compulsory
   * `requiredMessage`: Message to be displayed as a validation error